seanreed1111/sql-recipes/recipes.md

 These results mean at least three items—two desks and a laptop—have never sold a full price.

 How It Works
-Our example’s use of the ALL expression allows Oracle to compare the UNIT_PRICE values from every sale, to see if any known sale price was greater than the LIST_PRICE for an item.
-Breaking down the steps that make this approach useful, we can first look at the subselect.
+Our example’s use of the ALL expression allows Oracle to compare the UNIT_PRICE values FROM every sale, to see if any known sale price was greater than the LIST_PRICE for an item.
+Breaking down the steps that make this approach useful, we can first look at the subSELECT.

-select unit_price from oe.order_items
+SELECT unit_price FROM oe.order_items

 This is a very simple statement that returns a single-column result set of zero or more items, shown next in abbreviated form.
 UNIT_PRICE